biolab/orange3-datafusion/doc/chaining.md

 - **Fitted Fusion Graph**

-  Fitted collective matrix.
+  Fitted collective latent data model.

 **Outputs**:

 - **Relation**

-  Relations between two groups of objects.
+  Relationships between two groups of objects.

 Description
 -----------

-**Chaining** profiles links between latent factors, allowing the user to output a particular latent chain.
-The widget displays a fitted fusion graph on the right, where you can select the node for chaining.
+**Chaining** constructs data profiles of objects of one type that are expressed in the latent space of another object type.
+This is done by appropriately multiplying the latent matrices along paths that connect start and end nodes in the fusion graph.
+The widget displays a fitted fusion graph on the right, where you can select the start and end node (object type) considered for chaining.

 ![Chaining widget](images/Chaining1-stamped.png)

-1. By clicking on a node in the graph the widget will display latent chains.
+1. The widget displays all chains that connect selected start node with the selected end node (in orange).
    Click on the chain you wish to output.
 2. Select what type of chain you wish to output:
-   - **latent space** (widget will output chains between latent factors)
+   - **latent space** (widget outputs data profiles in the latent space)
-   - **feature space** (widget will output chains between features)
+   - **feature space** (widget outputs data profiles in the original domain space)

 Example
 -------

-This widget is great for finding relation chains between data sets.
+This widget is great for constructing profiles that relate objects, which are not directly connected in a fusion graph.
 In the example below we have three data sets: ontology terms for genes, literature on genes and literature on ontology terms.
 To see how genes are related to ontology terms through literature, we use **Chaining**.
 The widget will display fusion graph, where you can select the term you want to chain.

 <img src="images/Chaining-Example.png" alt="image" width="600">